Tenby: Fashionable Resort

 The borough was reformed to become a municipal borough in 1836.

-Through both the Georgian and Victorian eras Tenby was renowned as a health resort and centre for botanical and geological study.
+Through both the Georgian and Victorian eras, Tenby was renowned as a health resort and centre for botanical and geological study.
 With many features of the town being constructed to provide areas for healthy seaside walks, due to the walkways being built to accommodate Victorian nannies pushing prams, many of the beaches today still retain good disabled access.
-In 1856 writer Mary Ann Evans (pen-name George Eliot) accompanied George Henry Lewes to Tenby to gather materials for his work Seaside Studies published in 1858.
+In 1856, the writer Mary Ann Evans (pen-name George Eliot) accompanied George Henry Lewes to Tenby to gather materials for his work Seaside Studies published in 1858.